 What Ty teaches us:

-This smart looking paint was a gift from a business partner of mine.
-Spud has competed in Cowboy Challenges and guided in the mountains.
-Spud was the most exceptionally smart, alert and senstive horse I've ever encountered.
+This smart looking paint was a gift from a good friend of mine.
+Spud competed in Cowboy Challenges and guided in the mountains.
+Spud was the most exceptionally smart, communicative, alert and senstive horse I've ever encountered.
 Very protective of his herd, Spud wouldn't hesitate to come get me when he thought something was out of order.

 What Spud taught us: